Tax Deduction Checklist

 - Please note: Travel between home and work is not deductible and is generally considered to be a private expense.

-Did you travel for work or on business during the year?
+Did you travel for work [or between jobs], for business or for training during the year?

 - taxi fares

 - bus fares